alphasecio/llama-index/summarize-url/README.md

 # summarize-url
-A sample Streamlit application to summarize URL content using LlamaIndex and OpenAI.
-You'll need an API key from [OpenAI](https://platform.openai.com/api-keys) for this project.
+A sample Streamlit application to summarize URLs using [LlamaIndex](https://www.llamaindex.ai) and [OpenAI](https://openai.com).
+You'll need an [API key](https://platform.openai.com/api-keys) from OpenAI for this project.

 ![summarize-url](./summarize-url.png)